OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Whether you’re keen to sleep in an old jazz bar or a former strip club, it’s the little details that make these places the most stylish boutique hotels in Toronto.

 The Gladstone is Toronto’s oldest continually operating hotel – but you wouldn’t know it.
 Each and every one of its 37 rooms has been designed by a local creative, infusing this 19th-century property with avant-garde visions, such as the candy-themed Surreal Gourmet, the jigsaw-plastered Puzzle Room and the Lucky Stryke suite, a step through Toronto’s queer bar scene produced by celebrity designer Tommy Smythe.
-Sandwiched between the artsy neighborhoods of West Queen West and Parkdale, this boutique hotel hosts a crowded calendar of exhibitions, as well as an on-site café open for breakfast, lunch and dinner, and moody cocktail joint Melody Bar.
+Sandwiched between the artsy neighborhoods of West Queen West and Parkdale, this boutique hotel hosts a crowded calendar of exhibitions, as well as an on-site cafe open for breakfast, lunch and dinner, and moody cocktail joint Melody Bar.

 The Annex feels more like an Airbnb than a hotel, doing away with a lot of the details that identikit chains pride themselves on.
 Instead of a reception desk, there’s digital check-in and a phone number to text for recommendations.
-Instead of room service, there’s a café-slash-wine bar in the lobby.
-And instead of trimmings such as a gym and valet parking, there are luxury MALIN+GOETZ skincare products, top-notch bedding and homely communal spaces.
-The Annex.
+Instead of room service, there’s a cafe-slash-wine bar in the lobby.
+And instead of trimmings such as a gym and valet parking, there are luxury Malin+Goetz skincare products, top-notch bedding and homely communal spaces.
 Occupying a century-old three-story building, The Annex’s 24 rooms are minimalist in design, while the contemporary photos, prints and illustrations hanging on the walls perfectly mirror the eclectic neighborhood that gives the hotel its name.

-The Drake opened its doors in 1890 – 100-odd years before a local rapper co-opted the name – before enjoying a head-to-toe makeover in 2004, adding colorful kitschy-chic design to this Victorian-era property in West Queen West.
-As well as sharing a moniker with Toronto’s most famous resident, The Drake has made a name for itself with its smorgasbord of food and drink options, including legendary burgers in the Lounge, live music in the Underground bar and cocktails on the Sky Yard rooftop patio.
+The Drake opened its doors in 1890 – roughly 100 years before a local rapper co-opted the name – before enjoying a head-to-toe makeover in 2004, adding colorful kitschy-chic design to this Victorian-era property in West Queen West.
+As well as sharing a moniker with Toronto’s most famous resident, The Drake has made a name for itself with its wide range of food and drink options, including legendary burgers in the Lounge, live music in the Underground bar and cocktails on the Sky Yard rooftop patio.
 The hotel’s 19 rooms, which range from size XS to XL, all feature original artwork and an artisanal minibar, with each guest receiving a bag of popcorn upon check-in.

 For decades, this Romanesque red-brick building in Toronto’s East End housed the infamous Jilly’s strip club.
-And although pin-up posters, brass poles and velvet curtains still hint at the property’s tawdry past, The Broadview has turned the space into a much classier affair, accelerating the gentrification of the Riverside and Leslieville neighborhoods when it opened in 2014.
+Although pin-up posters, brass poles and velvet curtains still hint at the property’s tawdry past, The Broadview has turned the space into a much classier affair, accelerating the gentrification of the Riverside and Leslieville neighborhoods when it opened in 2014.
 The 58 rooms are a throwback to a bygone era, while the three eateries – hyper-seasonal diner The Civic, the laid-back Broadview Bistro + Bar and the al fresco Rooftop – serve cocktails minus any adults-only entertainment.

 The Beverley’s sleek, minimalist rooms might be on the cozy side, but with a prime Downtown location like this, you won’t be spending much time sleeping.
 Situated on Queen Street West in the heart of The Six, this 18-room property is only a short stroll to the nightclub district and Downtown’s stylish shopping strip, plus the CN Tower and the Rogers Centre.
 Mexican snack bar Carlotta is open all year, while the South Beach-style rooftop patio basks in the summer sunshine.
 The Beverley also happens to be one of the most affordable boutique hotels in Toronto.

-An urban-loft vibe runs through The Anndore House, a 10-story apartment block dating back to the 1950s before it was converted into one of Toronto’s hottest boutique hotels in 2018.
+An urban-loft vibe runs through The Anndore House, a 10-storey apartment block dating back to the 1950s before it was converted into one of Toronto’s hottest boutique hotels in 2018.
 Local designer Cecconi Simone added warm shutter blinds, vintage lighting and luxe leather furniture to the priceless original brickwork of a property that’s an icon of the gay-friendly Church and Wellesley village.
-A legendary jazz bar used to reside in the building – that explains the record players in each of the 113 rooms – but the ground floor now accommodates the Mediterranean-inspired Constantine restaurant as well as a retro barber shop and pint-size café Scarlet Door.
+A legendary jazz bar used to reside in the building – that explains the record players in each of the 113 rooms – but the ground floor now accommodates the Mediterranean-inspired Constantine restaurant as well as a retro barber shop and pint-size cafe Scarlet Door.